0xVirtu4l/Optisuit/README.md

 ## 📅 Release Date

-OptiSuit will officially launch on July 8, 2024.
-Get ready to elevate your PC experience!
+OptiSuit will officially launch on August 1, 2024.
+Elevate your PC experience today!

 ## ✨ Features